frconor-ebook/meditations/_posts/2025-05-28-the-gift-of-fear-of-the-lord.md

 He had the wrong type of fear.
 He feared God because he thought He was a very exacting master.

-This type of fear is not the true concept of the fear which is the gift of the Holy Spirit.

-It\'s a matter of something more noble and lofty; it\'s a sincere and reverential feeling that a person experiences before the tremendous majesty of God, particularly when he reflects upon his own infidelity and the danger of being "found wanting" (Dan.
-5:27) at the eternal judgment which no one can escape.
+"This type of fear is not the true concept of the fear which is the gift of the Holy Spirit.
+It\'s a matter of something more noble and lofty; it is the sincere and reverential feeling that a person experiences before the tremendous majesty of God, particularly when he reflects upon his own infidelities and the danger of being 'found wanting' (Dan.
+5:27) at the eternal judgment which no one can escape" (John Paul II, *Angelus*, June 11, 1989).

 The believer places Himself before God with a contrite spirit and a humble heart.
-"A humble and contrite heart, O Lord, you will not spurn" (Ps.
-51:17).
+"A humble and contrite heart, O Lord, you will not spurn" (Psalm 51:17).

 Knowing well that he must await his own salvation, St. Paul says, "with fear and trembling" (Phil.
 2:12).

-That doesn\'t mean an irrational type of fear, but a sense of responsibility and fidelity to the law.
+"That doesn\'t mean an irrational type of fear, but a sense of responsibility and fidelity to the law.
 All this is why the Holy Spirit takes up and elevates the gift of the fear of the Lord.

-Yet at the same time, it doesn\'t exclude the trepidation that may arise from awareness of faults we have committed and the prospect of divine chastisement, but it mitigates it with faith in the divine mercy and with the certitude of the Fatherly concern of God who wills the eternal salvation of each one of us.
+"Yet at the same time, it does not exclude the trepidation that may arise from awareness of faults we have committed and the prospect of divine chastisement, but it mitigates it with faith in the divine mercy and with the certitude of the Fatherly concern of God who wills the eternal salvation of each one of us" (John Paul II, *ibid*.).

-The father of the prodigal son in the parable gives us a very good picture of God Our Father always looking out for his son.
+The father of the prodigal son in the parable gives us a very good picture of God Our Father always looking out for His son.
 He sees him a long way off.
 He\'s filled with joy.
 My son is coming back, filled with mercy.

 The older son, by contrast, has no mercy for his brother.
 He\'s full of righteousness and justice, but no mercy.
-There\'s no love there, whereas Our Father God is full of love.
+There\'s no love there, whereas Our Father God is full of love (Luke 15:11-32).

-The Holy Spirit instills in our souls a filial love, which is a sentiment rooted in the love of God.

-The soul becomes concerned not to displease God, whom he loves as a Father, but rather, to "abide in Him" and grow in charity (cf. John 15:4).
+"The Holy Spirit instills in our souls a filial love, which is a sentiment rooted in the love of God.
+The soul becomes concerned not to displease God, whom he loves as a Father, but rather, to 'abide in him' (*cf*.
+John 15:4) and grow in charity" (*ibid*.).

 The soul who has this gift doesn\'t just look at the mortal sins or even the venial sins, or come to Confession with a calculating mentality, but looks at the details.

 Have I neglected God in some way?
 Have I had a tender love for Jesus?
 Have I shown that tender love in concrete ways?

 Padre Pio told a lady who came to him for Confession who had missed Mass the previous Sunday, but didn\'t really mean to miss Mass.
 It was sort of circumstances, and so she didn\'t confess it, but he could read her soul.
-He said to her, "I know you didn\'t commit a mortal sin, but your negligence hurt our Lord."
+He said to her, "I know you didn\'t commit a mortal sin, but your negligence hurt Our Lord."

 We have to try and function in the realm of negligence, having that sensitivity, that refinement in our spiritual life, so that we flee from all things that may offend God.